Probate Q&A Series

 • E-mails, letters or records showing the testator’s true intentions

-If the clerk finds clear and convincing evidence of forgery, the court can revoke probate of the will and restore distribution under any prior valid will or, if none exists, under intestacy.
+If the factfinder determines the document is not the valid will of the decedent, probate of the will can be set aside and the estate administered under any prior valid will or, if none exists, under intestacy.

 2. Key Steps to Challenge a Forged Will

-• Draft and file a Petition to Revoke Probate in the probate clerk’s office.
+• Draft and file a caveat in the clerk’s office.

 • Gather handwriting samples, expert analysis and other proof of forgery.

-• Attend the hearing and present clear and convincing evidence.
+• Attend the superior court proceeding and present your evidence.

 Challenging a will on grounds of forgery requires prompt action and careful preparation of evidence.
 Our attorneys at Pierce Law Group have guided many families through complex probate contests.
 If you suspect a will has been forged, don’t wait.
 Reach out today to protect your interests.